 - Use location pages properly: Service multiple areas?
 Create dedicated pages with genuinely useful content for each.

 At Slinky, we’ve seen businesses that nail their local SEO suddenly start showing up in voice search results they never appeared in before.
-It’s just doing the groundwork properly.
+It’s just laying the groundwork properly.

 Mobile Optimisation Is Non-Negotiable

-Here’s some harsh news: if your website is ugly on mobile, then alas: you’ve essentially wasted all the work you put into voice search optimization.
+Here’s some harsh news: if your website is ugly on mobile, then you’ve essentially wasted all the work you put into voice search optimisation.

 The majority of voice searches are conducted on mobile phones.
-So when someone uncovers your business in voice search and clicks through to your site, it’s on their phone.
-If your website takes too long to load, if text is too hard to read, if buttons are impossible to click – they’re out of there.
+So when someone discovers your business in a voice search and clicks through to your site, it’s on their phone.
+If your website takes too long to load, if text is too hard to read, if buttons are impossible to click —they’re out of there.
 Straight to your competition’s site.

 Ensure your website’s responsive, meaning it adjusts correctly depending on what screen size someone is using.
 This isn’t optional anymore.